borkox/uni-sofia-rl-project/README.md

 the target score of `-100`, which is normal.
 The threshold of `-100` means we win and the networks are learned well enough.

 ![Acrobot](doc/learning_scores.png)

+Start `eval-actor-critic-acrobot.py` to see the trained model in action.
+It only uses `outputs/acrobot-policy-model.bin` for the policy without the random element in the policy.
+During the evaluation I removed the exploration element.

 ## Sources
  * [1] Reinforcement Learning: An Introduction, 2018, Richard S. Sutton and Andrew G. Barto,